georgelza/DataPipeline-SNMP_Flink_Fluss/README.md

 2. Write an apache Flink SNMP source connector, and then project 3,

-3. The ability to load SNMP MIB files into an designated table to be accesible via our apache Flink/Apache Fluss stack.
+3. The ability to load SNMP MIB files into a designated table to be accessible via our apache Flink/Apache Fluss stack.
 This will be done using [Mibble](https://github.com/cederberg/mibble) library

-Well, project 1 is done (You rading it, hehehe), project 2 is 90% done (SNMPv3 auth outstanding), project 3... lets not talk, or well, maybe by the time you read this I might have completed it.
+Well, project 1 is done (You reading it, hehehe), project 2 is 90% done (SNMPv3 auth outstanding), project 3... lets not talk, or well, maybe by the time you read this I might have completed it.

 First up, I am not a developer, I'm a technologist (day job is Technology Architect, but for 25+ yrs I've primarily specialized in the data space) with a curious mind that get me into allot of trouble...

-Java is not my language, make that never have been, I'm miildly proficient in Python and Golang, never written Java until I started looking at **Apache Flink** source connectors...
+Java is not my language, make that never have been, I'm mildly proficient in Python and Golang, never written Java until I started looking at **Apache Flink** source connectors...

-As such, I had the idea, and between *Google Gemini* and myself we had allot of conversionations, arguments, restarts.
+As such, I had the idea, and between *Google Gemini* and myself we had allot of conversations, arguments, restarts.
 Giving it the right comments, questions you can make it eventually provide you with the correct structured framework.
-At wich point I added the bits I figured I needed.
+At which point I added the bits I figured I needed.

 Eventually I got the [Apache Flink SNMP Source Cnnector](https://github.com/georgelza/SNMP-Flink-Source-connector.git) completed.